CharanCSE02/CharanCSE02/README.md

 # Introduction

-I am Charan Teja,recent Computer Science graduate from Mahendra Engineering College.I'm a fast learner and a smart worker,with a strong interest in cybersecurity roles.My training going in Boston Institute of  Analytics on Cyber security and Ethical Hacking course within 3 months it will complete.
+I am Charan Teja,recent Computer Science graduate from Mahendra Engineering College.I'm a fast learner and a smart worker,with a strong interest in cybersecurity researcher.I completed my two internship from BIA and Elevate labs.In this I learned security principles,networking basics,incident response,threar detections and malware analysis.I bulid my labs like attacker machine and victim machine to perform attacks and pervent attacks.

 ## Objective